Edited by: Keri Stooksbury

 Providers such as Gogo, Panasonic, and Global Eagle Entertainment provide connectivity to airlines using Ku-Band.

-JetBlue is one such airline that says that its high-speed Wi-Fi is available for routes over the contiguous U.S., whereas availability for other routes may vary.
+JetBlue, American Airlines, and United Airlines offer high-speed Wi-Fi for routes over the contiguous U.S., whereas availability for other routes may vary.

-Although many Ku-Band providers purchase bandwidth from various satellite owners, ViaSat (a provider of Ka-Band) owns its own 2 satellites, with more planned for launch in 2021 and 2022.
-These additional satellites are set to increase coverage to North and South America, Europe, Africa, and Asia Pacific, so this should be a real game-changer for ViaSat, if successful.
+Although many Ku-Band providers purchase bandwidth from various satellite owners, Viasat (a provider of Ka-Band) owns its own 4 satellites, with more planned for launch in the coming years.
+Additional satellites will increase coverage throughout the world, so this should be a real game-changer for Viasat, if successful.

-At present, airlines are having to consider which provider will suit their needs (e.g., domestic U.S. route coverage versus international), with some opting for hybrid Ka-Band and Ku-Band receivers to provide widespread coverage — but of course, this comes at a cost.
+At present, 1,400+ commercial aircraft flying in the U.S. use Viasat’s satellite inflight Wi-Fi.
+But airlines are having to consider which provider will suit their needs (e.g., domestic U.S. route coverage versus international), with some opting for hybrid Ka-Band and Ku-Band receivers to provide widespread coverage — but of course, this comes at a cost.

 For satellite Wi-Fi systems, an antenna is placed within a dome-shaped container on top of the airplane.
 Over time these antennas have been designed to be more aerodynamic to produce less drag and therefore use less fuel.

 Older antennas were required to face the direction of the signal and used a somewhat cumbersome gimbal to provide rotation and tilt.
-Newer antennas are streamlined and can receive and transmit signals without movement, which can save airlines up to $25,000 in annual fuel reduction.
+Newer antennas are streamlined and can receive and transmit signals without movement, which can save airlines tens of thousands of dollars in annual fuel reduction.